KerryDRX/visitors-operator/README.md

 kubectl apply -f config/samples/autoscaling/mysql.presslabs.org_mysqlclusters.yaml
 ```

-Make sure that you restart the cluster before continuing.
+Make sure that you restart the database cluster before continuing.
 Then, apply the HPA to auto-scale the database cluster based on the CPU utilization of the MySQL pods.
 Of course other criteria can be used to replace this one, as long as their information is accessible from prometheus.

 ```shell